godundefined69/react-starter-kit/README.md

 * yarn install
 * yarn start

-If you want start server rendering
+If you want start with server rendering

 * yarn install
 * yarn build